 It’s important to remember that when blending essential oils with a carrier oil, the essential oil concentration shouldn’t be higher than 2%.
 This makes sure the oil isn’t too potent by diluting it.

-If you want to use lemon oil on your skin, it’s best to only do spot treatments.
+If you want to use lemon oil on your skin, it’s best to only do spot healing.
 This means that you can target specific dark areas with your essential oil and carrier oil blend.
 This concoction can be left on for up to 5 minutes.

 Alternative Uses for Lemon Essential Oil